Ad Blocker Detected

 They found the n-hexane extract most effective against the anti-proliferative effect as compared to aqueous extract of the Chaga mushroom while the other extracts like ethanol, ethyl acetate, and n-butanol extracts were less effective.
 Upon further fractionation of the n-hexane extract into 15 fractions by chromatography, researchers found the 15th fraction more effectively inhibited the growth of the colorectal cancer cells.
 After NMR analysis, it was found that the 15th fraction contained ergosterol peroxide.

 Role of Ergosterol Peroxide in Apoptosis

 At last, to confirm whether the inhibition of cell proliferation observed in the colorectal cancer cell lines is due to apoptosis or not, researchers had analyzed the cell-cycle arrest and apoptosis during which they found that ergosterol peroxide-induced subG1 arrest in all the colorectal cancer cell lines.

-Ergosterol peroxide present in the Chaga mushroom can be used as a chemotherapeutic agent in the treatment of colorectal cancer where it prevents the cancer cell proliferation by down regulating the β-catenin signaling and inducing apoptotic activities in the colorectal cancer cell lines.
+Ergosterol peroxide present in the Chaga mushroom can be used as a chemotherapeutic agent in the treatment of colorectal cancer where it prevents cancer cell proliferation by down-regulating the β-catenin signaling and inducing apoptotic activities in the colorectal cancer cell lines.

 Reference: Journal of Ethnopharmacology